 Why Dolle Mina?

 In September 1969, Dolle Mina started with a handful women and men, who shared a discontent about women’s rights and possibilities in both their private lives and in society.
 Despite the formal rights women had in 1970, there was still a lot of injustice and discrimination.
-Dolle Mina emerged from the Socialistic Youth group ‘Socialistische Jeugd’ who wanted a new women’s movement.
+Dolle Mina consisted of members of the Socialistic Youth group ‘Socialistische Jeugd’ who wanted a new women’s movement.
 They were inspired by campaigning women in the United States and by the Maagdenhuisbezetting (a major university sit-in) in Amsterdam.

 Where did the name come from?

 The name Dolle Mina was inspired by Wilhelmina Drucker’s nickname.
 This early-day feminist (1847-1925) was called ‘Iron Mina’.
-A century earlier, Wilhelmina Drucker had already pursued the same objectives as Dolle Mina.
+A century earlier, Wilhelmina Drucker fought against unjust laws and outdated morals.